 In either 1806 or 1808 the Spanish explorer Gabriel Moraga discovered and named the Sacramento Valley and the Sacramento River for the Sacrament of the Eucharist.
 The history of the city of Sacramento began in 1839 when Johann Augustus Sutter settled at the confluence of the American and Sacramento Rivers, founding Sutter’s Fort and taking advantage of a 48,000-acre grant of land by the Mexican government and Governor Alvarado.
 That grant would change American history forever, since Mexico had just given away a literal goldmine.

 After gold was discovered in 1848, thirty miles away from what is currently Sacramento, the California Gold Rush, then the largest human migration in history, changed the face of the continent.
 California became a state in 1850 and Sacramento became its capital four years later.
 For the rest of the gold rush, Sacramento would be a major distribution point, a commercial and agricultural center, and a terminus for wagon trains, stagecoaches, riverboats, the telegraph, the Pony Express and the first transcontinental railroad.
 Even today it remains one of the fastest growing regions in the United States.

+Amtrak provides ticketing and baggage services at this station, which is served by approximately 40 daily trains.
 The San Joaquin corridor is primarily financed and operated in partnership with the California Department of Transportation.
 The Capitol Corridor route is primarily financed and operated in partnership with the State of California.